sun-yixiao/sun-yixiao.github.io/research.md

 **Yixiao Sun**, & Zhihao Ma<sup>\*</sup>.
 Agency and Meaning in Life as Conscious Experiences in Shaping Emotions.

 **Yixiao Sun**, & Cheng-Jun Wang<sup>\*</sup>.
-Unraveling the Relations Between Self-Agency and Dissent: A Big Data Analysis of U.S. Congressional Representatives' Twitter Narratives and Voting Records.
+How Narrative Identity Exposes Your Political Ambitions: Unraveling the Relations Between Agency, Communion, and Dissent Voting Behavior of U.S. Congressional Representatives.

 Wenyuan Li, **Yixiao Sun**, & Yifan Yue.
 Artificial Intelligence vs. Medical Experts: A Comparative Analysis of Semantic Quality and Readability in Health Advice from Large Language Models and Human Institutions.